JetBrains/kotlin-web-site/docs/topics/async-programming.md

 }

 fun preparePostAsync(): Promise<Token> {
-    // makes request an returns a promise that is completed later return promise
+    // makes request and returns a promise that is completed later return promise
 }
 ```